httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## The Accept-Signature Field {#accept-signature-header}

 The Accept-Signature field is a Dictionary structured field (defined in {{Section 3.2 of STRUCTURED-FIELDS}}) containing the metadata for one or more requested message signatures to be generated from message components of the target HTTP message.
 Each member describes a single message signature.
-The member's name is a label that uniquely identifies the requested message signature within the context of the target HTTP message.
-The member's value is the serialization of the desired covered components of the target message, including any allowed signature metadata parameters, using the serialization process defined in {{signature-params}}.
+The member's key is the label that uniquely identifies the requested message signature within the context of the target HTTP message.

+The member's value is the serialization of the desired covered components of the target message, including any allowed component metadata parameters, using the serialization process defined in {{signature-params}}.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792